ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 5. User sets data on table that has children for the row that was expanded
 6. "Row loading" indicator is removed and child rows are now displayed

+_Notes: When the new children are finally displayed, scroll position will be maintained in that the scroll index isn't adjusted.
+So a row that is currently displayed at the top of the table can be pushed down if new rows are added above it.
+Additionally, any previously expanded rows should remain expanded._

 Error workflow:

 1. Same as steps 1-4 above
 2. Error occurs retrieving data for child rows
-3. User calls `expandCollapseRows(...)` on table instance passing parent row id that was previously expanded.
+3. User calls `collapseRows(...)` on table instance passing parent row id that was previously expanded.
 4. Row is collapsed and "row loading" indicator is no longer displayed.
+5. Client should also provide appropriate error messaging within the application

 ### Sorting